oscal-compass/compliance-trestle/docs/index.md

 ## Development status

-Compliance trestle is currently alpha.
-The expectation is that in ongoing work there may be unnannounced changes that are breaking within the trestle codebase.
-If you are using trestle please contact us so we are aware your usecase.
+Compliance trestle is currently beta.
+The expectation is that in ongoing work there may be unannounced changes that are breaking within the trestle codebase.
+If you are using trestle please contact us so we are aware your use-case.

 The underlying OSCAL schema is also currently changing.
 Until the formal release of OSCAL 1.0.0, the models in trestle will regularly update to track NIST's changes.